kenngigz/banking-app-api/README.md

 # Client requirements

 ## REST API that provides below implementations.
 1. All Endpoints except login must be protected from unauthorized access.
-Use
 2. Use Customer ID and PIN to log in.
 2. Document API
 3. Provide a way to Log API requests payload and response